Now Accepting 2016 RET Applications – Apply Here

 The long-term goals of our RET program are to motivate and improve middle/high school student-learning in engineering and establish a collaborative partnership between our selected schools and NASCENT engineering faculty through inquiry-based experiences in nanomanufacturing.

-Teachers receive a stipend (~$5600) for their participation and a supply allowance (~$1500) to purchase classroom equipment/supplies that support their engineering-based lesson.
+Teachers will receive a $5600 stipend for their participation and up to $1500 in supply allowance to purchase classroom supplies/equipment that supports their engineering-based lesson.

 NASCENT RET Program Goals